-If you are leaving the vehicle, set the locks from inside, get out and close the door.
+If you are leaving the vehicle, open the door, set the locks from the inside, get out and close the door.

 Central Door Unlocking System (Option)

 Your vehicle will have this feature if it is equipped with the optional Theft Deterrent system.
 When unlocking either door, you can unlock the other doors by holding the key in the turned position for a few seconds.